 It is unlawful to release wildlife from captivity without prior written approval from the Commission.
-Birds that are not kept in buildings or covered pens shall be considered to have been released from captivity.
+Birds, other than ratites, that are not kept in buildings or covered pens shall be considered to have been released from captivity.
 To protect the health and safety of the public and the wildlife resources, the Commission and its designees are authorized to recapture or dispatch any wildlife, whether kept legally or illegally, that escapes from or is illegally released from captivity.

-- Captive-raised northern bobwhite, ring-necked pheasant, chukar and mallards may be released in compliance with a Game Bird Shooting Resort Permit
+- Captive-raised northern bobwhite, ring-necked pheasant, and chukar may be released in compliance with a Game Bird Shooting Resort Permit.

-- Native wildlife, other than mountain lions, may be released in compliance with a Commission Wildlife Rehabilitation Permit or a U.S. Fish and Wildlife Rehabilitation Permit or in accordance with Code 05.10 Exception B.
+- Native wildlife, other than mountain lions, may be released on private land in compliance with a Commission Wildlife Rehabilitation Permit or a U.S. Fish and Wildlife Rehabilitation Permit or in accordance with Code 05.10 Exception B.

-- Persons may be permitted on a temporary basis to possess, hold captive and release raccoon, fox, coyote, captive-reared mallards, pen-raised northern bobwhite, chukar or ring-necked pheasant for the purposes of training dogs or conducting field trials sanctioned by the American Kennel Club, National Field Retriever Association, North American Hunting Retriever Association, Hunting Retrievers Club, United Kennel Club or American Coon Hunters Association upon requesting a Shoot-To-Kill Bird Dog Training Permit or Retrieving Dog Training Permit and/or (for captive-reared mallards) and/or receiving written approval from the Chief of Wildlife Management
+- Persons may be permitted on a temporary basis to possess, hold captive and release raccoon, fox, coyote, captive-reared mallards, pen-raised northern bobwhite, chukar or ring-necked pheasant for the purposes of training dogs or conducting field trials sanctioned by the American Kennel Club, National Field Retriever Association, North American Hunting Retriever Association, Hunting Retrievers Club, United Kennel Club or American Coon Hunters Association upon requesting a Shoot-To-Kill Bird Dog Training Permit or Retrieving Dog Training Permit (for captive-reared mallards) and/or receiving written approval from the Chief of Wildlife Management.

 PENALTY: Class 3